NullInfinity/society-event-manager/README.md

 * [X] support OSX and Windows for automated testing
 * [ ] use py.test for testing
+* [ ] Add functional tests using a real database files
 * [ ] simplify logic in MemberDatabase
 * [ ] publish the library on PyPI